The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: Conclusion Discussion

 Furthermore, the first-order necessary conditions derived in this work are currently tailored to simple hybrid systems, characterized by a single continuous and a single discrete dynamic map.
 A critical direction for future research involves extending these conditions to address more complex locomotion patterns, such as running or walking with a double support phase, where foot lift-off and touch-down do not occur simultaneously.
 Such extensions would require incorporating kinetic events (such as a foot leaving the ground when ground reaction forces reach zero) into the event definitions.
 Currently, our event functions are solely defined kinematically or by time, but this extension would necessitate incorporating actuation inputs~($\vec{u}$) into the definition of the event function.
+However, this extension is not straightforward, because when the event function explicitly depends on $\vec{u}$, the standard calculus of variations procedure used in Section \ref{sec:necessaryConditionsDerivation} requires $\vec{u}$ to be continuously differentiable.
+A less restrictive and more general alternative is to employ tools from Pontryagin's maximum principle.
 Moreover, the introduction of multiple hybrid phases would convert the current two-point boundary problem into a multi-point boundary problem.
 This transformation could be effectively addressed using a multiple shooting approach, where the initial shooting conditions align with the image of the discrete (reset) maps.

 Another important future direction involves the integration of inequality path constraints into the indirect method.
 Addressing such constraints (e.g., joint limits or actuator torque limits) would require dividing the time domain into subarcs where these inequality constraints are either active or inactive, as described by \cite{Betts2010}.
 This could also be addressed by introducing a multiple shooting scheme.
 However, a major challenge here is the unknown number and order of these subarcs, which complicates the application of variable step-size shooting methods.
 Developing strategies to handle this complexity would significantly enhance the versatility of the indirect method and broaden its applicability to more complex, real-world systems where inequality constraints are critical.